awillats/clinc/publish/pandoc_notes.md

 ### For audio (preserve latex)
 - to compile: any parser - RC:HTML
 - to filter: html→md in commandline

+# Misc regex tips

+sometimes pandoc will wrap text at 80 characters, which behaves weirdly with markdown previews.
+This can easily be undone with a regex:
+`(?<!\n)\n\w` matches newlines which don't separate paragraphs (i.e. newlines likely introduced by panddoc wrapping).
+You can find and replace that pattern with ` ` to un-wrap text

 # Troubleshooting